Neanderthal Planet (short story)

-Neanderthal Planet is a science fiction short story by Brian Aldiss.
+Neanderthal Planet is a science fiction short story by the British science-fiction writer Brian Aldiss.
 It was first published in 1969, and later as part of the collection, Neanderthal Planet, in 1970.

 Plot summary

 In a futuristic Manhattan, AIs have become intelligent and independent of humans.
 Able to think and communicate with both great precision and speed, they find humans and their problems primitive, backward, and largely uninteresting.
 The 19,940 existing humans are kept on a reserve, out of the AIs' way, and are largely ignored except for when they wander into the surrounding domain of the machines.

 One human, Anderson, is an author.
 He escapes the zoo in an act of defiance, despite knowing that the effort is futile and that the AIs cannot understand the significance of his act.
 He is captured by the Chief Scanner robot, who affects the name "Euler".
 Before Euler can return the tranquillised Anderson to the other humans, his superior, Dominant, insists that they interview Anderson.
 The AIs wish to understand his behaviour, and use Anderson's last published story, "A Touch of Neanderthal", as a point of discussion.

 Thus begins a story within a story.
 Anderson tells of Nehru II, a planet with a harsh environment, settled by humans, which has fallen out of contact with Earth and does not respond to any messages.
 The main character, also named Anderson, is sent to discover the problem, because he had personally known one of the settlers.
 On the planet, he glimpses a baby woolly rhinoceros, despite its species being long extinct.
 He subsequently meets a number of sub-human savages, startling but largely harmless, and two relatively normal humans, Stanley A. Menderstone and Alice.
 They are living as recluses in a wooden building in the remains of the only settled village.

 Menderstone and Alice are, at first, reluctant to divulge why the settlers seem to have regressed into such a primitive state.
 Staying the night, Anderson sneaks out and finds his old friend, now playing the role of tribal chieftain among the savages.
 In horror, Anderson flees back to the house, where he hallucinates that a steel metal rod transforms into a snake and attacks him.